Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a broken symbol, every line of your work cracks, disintegrating into a scattered and chaotic patchwork.
 Choose a central creature within range.
 A radius around them equal to the essence spent on this spell becomes difficult terrain.
 If this spell affects an area, all tiles within that area becomes difficult terrain instead.
 Then, cracks spread and grow, radiating out across the broken earth.
 Make an Agility attack against each creature on a connected tile of difficult terrain.
 If you hit:

 - **1 essence:** Deal 2d4 + 2 \* Presence earth damage and knock the creature hit prone.
 - **2 essence:** Deal 3d4 + 3 \* Presence earth damage and knock the creature hit prone.